 What Causes Male Pattern Baldness?

-Arguably the most common and well-known form of hair loss, Male Pattern Baldness (MPB) is characterised by diffuse thinning on either the crown or top of the scalp, and can also be seen at the temples creating the appearance of a receding hairline.
+Arguably the most common and well-known form of hair loss, Male Pattern Baldness (MPB) is characterised by diffuse thinning on either the crown of the head or top of the scalp, and can also be seen at the temples creating the appearance of a receding hairline.

-Also known as Androgenetic Alopecia, this form of hair loss can begin as a general thinning of hair and take years to become pronounced, although it can present much more rapidly depending on the individual’s genetic disposition, lifestyle choices and nutrient intake.
+Also known as Androgenetic Alopecia, this form of hair loss can begin as a general thinning of hair and take years to become pronounced, although balding areas of the scalp can present much more rapidly depending on the individual’s genetic disposition, lifestyle choices and nutrient intake.

 Male Pattern Baldness and Genetics

 Unfortunately, male pattern hair loss is an inherited condition, meaning you may be genetically predisposed to hair loss.
 Up to 50% of men will experience male pattern baldness at some point in their lives and it can occur at any age, from 17 to 70.